 Under its Board of Directors' authorization, the Company maintains a share repurchase program.
-The objectives of the share repurchase program are to optimize the Company's capital structure and cost of capital, thereby improving returns to shareholders, as well as to offset the dilutive impact of share-based awards.
-Repurchases may be made from time to time in open market purchases or other types of transactions (including prepaid or structured share repurchase programs), subject to certain Board restrictions.
-In June 2012, the Board renewed and expanded the Company's share repurchase program with an authorization to repurchase up to 110 million shares of its common stock.
-During the year ended December 31, 2012, the Company repurchased 57 million shares at an average price of \$54.45 per share and an aggregate cost of \$3.1 billion.
-As of December 31, 2012, the Company had Board authorization to purchase up to an additional 85 million shares of its common stock.
+Repurchases may be made from time to time in open market purchases or other types of transactions (including structured share repurchase programs), subject to certain Board restrictions.
+In June 2013, the Board renewed and expanded the Company's share repurchase program with an authorization to repurchase up to 110 million shares of its common stock.
+During the year ended December 31, 2013, the Company repurchased 48 million shares at an average price of \$65.52 per share and an aggregate cost of \$3.2 billion.
+As of December 31, 2013, the Company had Board authorization to purchase up to an additional 83 million shares of its common stock.